lukasbeckercode/home_automation/README.md

 Arduino community provides a lot of libraries so very little C experience is required.

 ## Known Issues and Limitations
-- Not all the CRUD commands are implemented for all the functionality.
-This is because they were not needed to showcase the technologies used here
 - None of this was tested in an actual home automation environment.
 I am not an electrician, so I refuse to work with main power voltage for safety reasons
 - Analog sensor reading was not implemented on the raspberry from the hardware point of view.
 The reason for this being,